At Voice of America, Trump Appointee Sought Political Influence Over Coverage

 "It's unprecedented in the agency's modern history," says Powers.
 "It seems to contradict all the major norms as it relates to the integrity of the editorial process."

-Officials and journalists aware of the episode say it deeply troubled them because it involved VOA's Urdu language service's coverage of Democratic presidential nominee Joe Biden - which is to say, Trump's chief political rival.
+Officials and journalists aware of the episode say it deeply troubled them because it involved VOA's Urdu-language service's coverage of Democratic presidential nominee Joe Biden — which is to say, Trump's chief political rival.

-According to five current and former staffers with knowledge, a political appointee at the U.S. Agency for Global Media, Samuel E. Dewey, conducted a formal review of a video story about Biden's outreach to Muslims after Pack publicly denounced the story.
-The Urdu language service is primarily intended to reach audiences in Pakistan, so it is unlikely that many American voters saw the video.
+According to five current and former staffers with knowledge of what happened, a political appointee at the U.S. Agency for Global Media, Samuel E. Dewey, conducted a formal review of a video story about Biden's outreach to Muslims after Pack publicly denounced the story.
+The Urdu-language service is primarily intended to reach audiences in Pakistan, so it is unlikely that many American voters saw the video.

 That said, the reporting was widely conceded to have been flawed: It presented Biden's appeal without offering greater context or outside analysis of Biden's claims about Trump.
 (For example, Biden referred to Trump's travel "ban" on Muslims but the report did not note the administration's policy barred people traveling from certain Muslim-majority nations.)

-Typically such reviews would be conducted by journalists well versed in the profession's standards and ethics as well as some experts in the subject covered.
+Typically, such reviews would be conducted by journalists well versed in the profession's standards and ethics as well as by some experts in the subject covered.
 Dewey has no such background.
 He is a lawyer who has led committee investigations for Republican lawmakers on Capitol Hill, according to his bio on LinkedIn.
 He frequently tweets out pro-Trump sentiments and memes.

 After Dewey's review, several contractors were dismissed and an editor was placed on leave.

 And yet some journalists were struck by a tweet from the account of VOA Noticias, the network's Spanish-language service.
 It simply conveyed a video from a Trump campaign adviser warning Latinos against voting for Biden.
 Like the Biden report, it had no added context.
-The tweet was later removed but no formal reviews or repercussions ensued.
+The tweet was later removed, but no formal reviews or repercussions ensued.

+An agency spokesman, Jonathan Bronitsky, said USAGM would not reply to questions posed about the Biden video and the aftermath.

 Dewey has raised concerns about other VOA stories as well.
 He has repeatedly pushed to participate in planning for election reporting and overarching news coverage, according to colleagues, which VOA staffers resisted.
 Dewey declined to comment to NPR.
-An agency spokesman, Jonathan Bronitsky, said USAGM would not reply to questions posed about this incident.

 This story is based on interviews with 18 current and former executives and journalists at the U. S. Agency for Global Media and the Voice of America.
 Citing the tumult and firings at the agency, most would not speak to NPR on the record, saying they feared for their jobs or professional reputations.

-VOA Acting Director Elez Biberaj, an historian and veteran of the news service, also declined to comment.
+VOA Acting Director Elez Biberaj, an historian and veteran of the news service, declined to comment.

 A staff purge and a toilet paper shortage

 Pack took office in June and quickly upended the federal broadcasters.
-Already, he has fired or suspended most of the executive staff and nearly all the heads of his agency's networks, which include Radio Free Europe and Radio Free Asia, among others.
+Already, he has fired or suspended most of the executive staff and nearly all the heads of his agency's networks, which include Radio Free Europe and Radio Free Asia.
 He has withheld approval of visa extensions that foreign employees need to continue working for those networks.
 A return home without U.S. protection could leave some employees and their families vulnerable to regimes hostile to the U.S. government.

 President Trump first nominated Pack, a filmmaker who has previously collaborated with former Trump strategist Steve Bannon, in 2018.
 The nomination languished in the Senate until earlier this year.
 It found new life after Trump and the White House attacked the Voice of America in the spring for its coverage of COVID-19 pandemic.
 In an unusual statement, the White House condemned VOA for failing to blame the Chinese sufficiently for the pandemic's spread, claiming it had fallen for the regime's propaganda.